 In the beginning, the funds between investors and SMEs will run through Debitum Network, and as the system reach maturity, Debitum Network will perform the function of a “bulletin board” by simply connecting investors with businesses who need to borrow.

-Debitum Network hedged against the risk of dramatic fluctuations of cryptocurrencies by exchanging the collected ICO money to fiat.
-Liberts stated, that the company was able to retain the money collected through ICO due to the action.
-While some of the ICOs lost most of their value during the bear market, Debitum Network remained stable.
+Debitum Network hedged against the risk of dramatic fluctuations of an alternative token market by exchanging the collected money to fiat.
+Liberts stated, that the company was able to retain the money collected through money raising campaign due to the action.
+While some of the projects lost most of their value during the bear market, Debitum Network remained stable.

 Besides Martins Liberts, the other two co-founders of Debitum Network are Donatas Juodelis and Justas Saltinis, both of them are also co-founders of invoice financing company “Debifo”.
 Donatas is also one of the co-founders of INNTEC – a progressive IT company.